Jsfain/SDCard/Modules/Disk/SD_Card/README.md

 none

 NOTES:
 This function should be called as many times as necessary when sending a command or data to the SD card.
-For instance sd_SendCommand() must call this function 6 times to completely send the a 48-bit command/argument to the SD card and writing to a 512 byte data block requires calling the function 64 times.
+For instance SD_SendCommand() must call this function 6 times to completely send the a 48-bit command/argument to the SD card and writing to a 512 byte data block requires calling the function 64 times.

 ******************************************

-void sd_SendCommand(uint8_t cmd, uint32_t arg);
+void SD_SendCommand(uint8_t cmd, uint32_t arg);

 DESCRIPTION:
 Sends SD command, argument, and its CRC7 via SPI.